Estimated Reading Time: 3.5 minutes

 - Cashless vending machine inside a warehouse

 - Cellular-based security system in a rural area

 The nature of the IoT requires the exchange of data between devices and the infrastructure in which they inhabit.
 As IoT communications continue to increase in bandwidth across cellular networks, those connections must be robust enough to power the constant exchange of data.

 Weak or spotty cellular connection can adversely affect inventories, revenue, and even security.
 This is where cell signal boosting technology plays a pivotal role.
-Cell signal amplifiers, like the IoT 5-Band and IoT 2-Band direct-connect amplifiers by WilsonPro will facilitate more reliable data transfer across cellular networks or to the cloud for IoT devices, regardless of the carrier.
+Cell signal amplifiers, like the IoT 5-Band and IoT 2-Band direct-connect repeaters by WilsonPro will facilitate more reliable data transfer across cellular networks or to the cloud for IoT devices, regardless of the carrier.

-Cellular IoT boosting solutions
+Cellular IoT Solutions